 We only recommend sites that offer the highest banking and security standards.
 For each review we’ll carry out an extensive background check that covers the site’s licence, certification and auditing process.
 Then, we’ll look at the encryption of their site as well as how genuinely useful their customer support is.

 During each online review, we’ll explore the range of deposit and withdrawal methods on offer.
 Typically, we’d expect to see a variety of credit and debit cards, e-wallet and bank transfer options.
 Then, we’ll be looking to see how fast the payout times are – so that no bettor is left waiting for their winnings.

 Mobile & Apps

-It goes without saying, a huge number of bettors prefer to use a mobile device.
+A huge number of bettors prefer to use a mobile device.
 That’s why we’ll be looking out for how well a site is optimised for touch-screen devices.
-Bonus points goes to the sports betting sites that also have an up-to-date, fully functioning app.
+Bonus points go to the sports betting sites that also have an up-to-date, fully-functioning app.

 Rating the Site